Organic farming methods

 During Moor Hall’s extensive renovation, as many original features as possible were retained, and where possible, materials were repurposed.

-Sandstone from the building features in our crockery, made locally by Sarah Jerath in Parbold.
+Sandstone from the building features in our crockery, taken when Moor Hall was a mere building site.

-16th century oak beams were used in the garden’s pergola, and to create tableside wooden pegs to house the meat blade during your main course at Moor Hall.
+16th century oak beams from the original barn on-site were also repurposed, used in the garden’s pergola which was crafted by a local joiner.
+The beams were also used to clad the corridor downstairs in The Barn, and to create tableside wooden pegs to house the meat blade during your main course at Moor Hall.